Constructing Priors that Penalize the Complexity of Gaussian Random Fields: Introduction

+However, reference priors aim to be objective and are built on the fundamental principle of being the least informative priors, in an information-theoretic sense, for Bayesian inference \citep{berger2009}, and GRFs are often embedded in Bayesian hierarchical models that are too complex for deriving the reference priors.
+Therefore, we propose a different construction that leads to a weakly informative prior that can leverage prior knowledge and is appropriate for hierarchical models where models components are combined linearly in the latent part of the model.
+In this setting, the model construction tends to be modular and priors should be constructed separately for each model component.
+The GRFs are used to achieve the desired second-order structure while the first-order structure of the model is handled by separate model components, and we must construct a joint prior for the range and marginal variance of a zero-mean Mat\'ern GRF.

+This setting is similar to structured additive regression models where \citet{klein2016} has shown that the Penalised Complexity (PC) prior framework developed by~\citet{Martins2014} behaves well when used for the components of the models.
+This motivates the desire to use the PC prior framework to construct a joint prior for the range and the marginal variance of a Mat\'ern GRF, but there are three questions that must be answered.
+Is the PC prior framework suitable for infinite-dimensional model components?
+How can we deal with the fact that the KLD between Mat\'ern GRFs in general is infinite?
+And how can we construct a multivariate PC prior that properly accounts for the intrinsic link between range and marginal variance due to the ridge in the likelihood?

+In this paper we extend \citet{Martins2014} by answering these questions, and we show that the principles of the PC prior framework can be applied to construct a prior for Mat\'ern GRFs that is independent of the observation process.
+This is technically more demanding than the direct approach, which would be to construct the PC prior based on the finite-dimensional observation process, but the rewards are a prior that can be applied for any spatial design and any observation process, and is computationally inexpensive and has a much simpler form than the reference priors for GRFs in published literature.
+The resulting prior is weakly informative and shrinks towards a \emph{base model} with infinite range and zero marginal variance through hyperparameters that indicate how strongly the user wishes to shrink towards the base model.

-This provides a way to limit how far the stationary GRF can move towards near-intrinsic models on the ridge, but usually one tends to believe that there also should be some degree of non-stationarity in the covariance structure of the GRF.
-However, adding this extra flexibility can lead to overfitting and one must be careful in selecting the prior on the extra flexibility.
-Since the covariance structure of a GRF is only observed indirectly through the values of the process and since there is no information about the covariances for locations without observations, the estimated covariance structure can be highly influenced by the types of non-stationarities allowed and the prior used.
-We extend the PC prior developed for the stationary Mat\'ern GRF to a prior for a non-stationary GRF where the non-stationarity is controlled by covariates.
+The stationary Mat\'ern GRF can be extended to a non-stationary GRF by adding extra flexibility in the covariance function, but since the covariance structure of a GRF is only observed indirectly, the estimated covariance structure can be highly sensitive to the type of flexibility allowed and the prior used on the flexibility.
+We show that the PC prior developed for the stationary Mat\'ern GRF can be extended further to a prior for a non-stationary GRF where the non-stationarity is controlled by covariates.
 The prior is motivated by \(g\)-priors and shrinkage properties, and we consider one scheme for selecting the hyperparameters that reduces the risk of overfitting the non-stationary GRF.